chhotavakeel/updatedsite/_notes/Public/all-electricity-is-accounting.md

 india's securities and exchange board [certainly](https://www.sebi.gov.in/sebi_data/attachdocs/oct-2025/interim_order_ie1.pdf) seems to think so. they also think you shouldn't text your former student about it, let him attend a closed-doors meeting about it, or encourage him, his parents, sibling, friend, friend's siblings, friend's sibling's wife, and astrologer, to buy puts on the country's only listed power exchange right before you announce your move, in a week-long trade that earns the participants slightly under 20 million dollars in cumulative profit despite them having never traded in derivatives, that particular stock, or any stock, ever before.

-the jokes write themselves. the public official responsible for overseeing free and fair markets leaked information to their astrologer? that's two people really bad at their jobs! on the other hand, i suppose that sophisticated financial crime committed by unlikely suspects points to an increase in financial literacy across the board? that's some consolation, i guess!
+the jokes write themselves. the public official responsible for overseeing free and fair markets leaked information to their astrologer? that's two people really bad at their jobs! on the other hand, i suppose that sophisticated financial crime by unlikely suspects points to an increase in general financial literacy? that's some consolation, i guess!

 [^1]: usually through minimum offtake obligations or take-or-pay contracts.